Cumberland County Adult Drug Treatment Court

 Maine’s first ever Drug Court was established by Cumberland County District Attorney Stephanie Anderson in 1996.
 Called Project Exodus, it was funded by the federal government to divert addicted individuals who committed crimes away from traditional case processing and outcomes into treatment and opportunities for rehabilitation.

-In Cumberland County, eligibility for Adult Drug Court is limited to those people who are currently on probation.
-They are typically referred to ADC by their probation officer after a violation and other efforts at treatment have been exhausted.
+In Cumberland County, eligibility for Adult Drug Court is limited to those people who are currently on probation or have criminal charges.
+Often times, people are referred to the Drug Court by their probation officer after a violation and other efforts at treatment have been exhausted.

 Referrals are made by the probation officer to the Adult Drug Court Team, which consists of a judge, and representatives from probation, treatment, the District Attorney’s Office, Maine Pretrial Services and defense counsel.

 Once the Team accepts an applicant, he or she signs a contract agreeing to abide by the Drug Court Rules and enters an admission to the charged probation violation.
-Adult Drug Court is rigorous and includes intensive supervision, repeated drug testing, comprehensive counseling and treatment services and in some cases, medically assisted treatments (MAT).
-It can also include inpatient treatment, sober house living and or whatever the Team feels is necessary for success.
-Typically, it takes between 12 to 18 months to complete all five phases of the program.
+Adult Drug Court is rigorous and includes intensive supervision, repeated drug testing, comprehensive counseling and treatment services, and, in some cases, medically assisted treatments (MAT).
+It can also include inpatient treatment, sober house living and/or whatever the Team feels is necessary for success.
+Typically, it takes between 15 to 18 months to complete all five phases of the program.